 - Suction cups are a bit weak for glass enclosures

-My #1 budget pick: Exo Terra Monsoon Chameleon Mister
+My #1 alternative pick: Exo Terra Monsoon Chameleon Mister

 The Monsoon listed on Amazon has a large built in 2 gallon reservoir.
 More than enough for day to day use to keep your chameleon well hydrated while you’re out of the house..